 - Useful: A product which fills a need, solves a problem, or serves a purpose.
 It doesn’t have to be useful for every person on the planet, but it needs to serve a target audience.

 - Usable: Similar, but not the same as useful.
 Usable reflects how easy it is to navigate your product.
 If your product takes half an hour to solve a ten-minute problem, it is not usable.

 - Findable: This focuses on the information architecture of your product.
 A new user needs to be able to find what they want with relative ease.
 Findable products have intuitive navigational structures.

 - Desirable: Branding and storytelling will play a big part here, but it’s also about the overall quality of your product.
-Is your hardware made from quality materials?
-Does your app look great, but keep crashing?
-Is your homepage intuitive, or old-fashioned?

 - Valuable: The best product design doesn’t just check all of these boxes.
 Your product still needs a USP, something which goes the extra mile, delights customers, and slays the competition.